sandialabs/LoQS/README.md

 However, one can still access the built artifact directly by following these steps:

-- Go to Build > Artifacts in the left hand menu.
+1. Go to Build > Artifacts in the left hand menu.
-- Select "Browse" on the latest succeeding Build Documentation job.
-- Navigate to `public/index.html`, and allow GitLab to redirect you.

-You are now viewing the most up-to-date version of the documentation!
-Due to a CEE GitLab restriction, the notebook cells are not run;
-however, this is still hopefully pretty useful.

-This process is shown step-by-step in the following images:

 ![image info](./docs/images/BuildArtifacts.png)

+2. Select "Browse" on the latest succeeding Build Documentation job.

 ![image info](./docs/images/LatestPassingDocument.png)

+3. Navigate to `public/index.html`.

 ![image info](./docs/images/BrowseArtifact.png)

 ![image info](./docs/images/PublicFolder.png)

+4. Allow GitLab to redirect you to the CEE-Gitlab Pages domain (`cee-gitlab.lan`).

 ![image info](./docs/images/Redirect.png)

+5. You are now viewing the most up-to-date version of the documentation!

 ![image info](./docs/images/DocsProfit.png)

+Due to a CEE GitLab restriction, the notebook cells are not run;
+however, this is still hopefully pretty useful for accessing the most up-to-date docs in your browser.